pavan-owfis/ORM-task/README.md

-# Timeline-task
+# Tailwind-task

-In this task by the time of submission post, get and delete functionalities are working and edit is still pending. status of edit functionality -- In progress.
+As per the webpage reference provided, in that page layout 1,3,5 and footer was completed.
+Rest of the layouts are not finished.